Topological approaches to knotted electric charge distributions: The relationship between the critical set and the Morse code of equipotential surfaces

 We now state a corollary on the structure of a Morse code.

 \begin{corollary} The lowest nonzero critical value $V_1$ of a distinct Morse code cannot correspond to a critical point of index $2$.
 Therefore, $G_1 = 1$. \end{corollary}

 \begin{proof} If $V_1$ corresponds to a critical point of index $2$, we would have that $\Phi^{-1}([0,V_1 + \vep])$ is homotopic to a $2-$sphere with a $2-$disc attached.
-But as we saw in the proof of Theorem 1, we would get a contradiction because the attaching map would be nullhomotopic, as $S^2$ is simply connected. \end{proof}
+But as we saw in the proof of Theorem \ref{morsecode}, we would get a contradiction because the attaching map would be nullhomotopic, as $S^2$ is simply connected. \end{proof}

-The proof of the main result from \cite{lipton} uses the Morse Rearrangement Lemma, which shuffles around the critical values whilst leaving the critical set and its index data unchanged.
+\begin{remark} The proof of the main result from Lipton \cite{lipton} uses the Morse Rearrangement Lemma, which shuffles around the critical values whilst leaving the critical set and its index data unchanged.
 This means one can replace $\Phi$ with another Morse function whose first nonzero critical value corresponds to a critical point of index $2$.
 However, this does not contradict the preceding corollary because the replacement is not necessarily harmonic.
-Hence, the flux integrals of the electric field over the replacement's level surfaces are not necessarily strictly positive.
+Hence, the flux integrals of the electric field over the replacement's level surfaces are not necessarily strictly positive. \end{remark}

 As stated earlier, many knot embeddings do not have distinct Morse codes.
-However, there is a straightforward generalization of Theorem 1, whose proof we omit.
-This theorem relies on the fact that critical points of harmonic functions are isolated.
+However, there is a straightforward generalization of Theorem \ref{morsecode}, whose proof we omit.
+This theorem relies on the fact that critical points of harmonic functions are isolated, applying the method of proof from Theorem \ref{morsecode} simultaneously across all critical points of the same potential.